noelbue/my-personal-task-manager/README.md

 ### Frontend Tests

 1. **Task Creation**
-   - Input: New task details (title, priority, deadline, tags)
+   - Action: Click '+' button, enter "Complete project report" as title, select "High" priority, set deadline to tomorrow, add tag "Work"
-   - Expected Output: New task appears in the task list
+   - Expected Result: New task "Complete project report" appears in the task list with high priority, tomorrow's date, and "Work" tag
-   - Test Steps:
-     1. Click the '+' button to open the 'Add New Task' form
-     2. Fill in task details
-     3. Click 'Add Task'
-     4. Verify the new task appears in the list

 2. **Task Editing**
-   - Input: Updated task details
+   - Action: Click edit icon on "Complete project report" task, change title to "Finish project report", change priority to "Medium", add tag "Urgent"
-   - Expected Output: Task details are updated in the list
+   - Expected Result: Task updates in the list with new title "Finish project report", medium priority, and both "Work" and "Urgent" tags

-   - Test Steps:
+3. **Task Duplication**
-     1. Click the edit icon on an existing task
+   - Action: Click duplicate icon on "Finish project report" task
-     2. Modify task details
-     3. Click the save icon
-     4. Verify the task details are updated in the list
+   - Expected Result: New task appears in the list with title "Finish project report (Copy)" and all other details matching the original task

-3. **Task Deletion**
+4. **Task Deletion**
-   - Input: Task to be deleted
-   - Expected Output: Task is removed from the list
-   - Test Steps:
-     1. Click the delete icon on an existing task
+   - Action: Click delete icon on "Finish project report (Copy)" task, confirm deletion
-     2. Confirm deletion in the prompt
-     3. Verify the task is removed from the list
+   - Expected Result: "Finish project report (Copy)" task is removed from the task list

-4. **Task Filtering**
+5. **Task Filtering**
-   - Input: Filter criteria (e.g., completed tasks, specific tag)
+   - Action: Click on "Work" tag in the filter section
-   - Expected Output: Only tasks meeting the criteria are displayed
+   - Expected Result: Only tasks with the "Work" tag are displayed in the task list
-   - Test Steps:
-     1. Select a filter option or click on a tag
-     2. Verify only relevant tasks are displayed

-5. **Task Sorting**
+6. **Task Sorting**
-   - Input: Sort criteria (e.g., by title, priority, deadline)
+   - Action: Click on "Priority" column header
-   - Expected Output: Tasks are sorted according to the selected criteria
+   - Expected Result: Tasks are sorted by priority (High to Low)

-   - Test Steps:
-     1. Click on a column header to sort
-     2. Verify tasks are arranged in the correct order
+7. **Task Search**
+   - Action: Type "report" in the search bar
+   - Expected Result: Only tasks containing "report" in their title or tags are displayed

+8. **Tag Creation**
+   - Action: Click "Manage Tags", enter "Personal" as tag name, select color blue, click "Add Tag"
+   - Expected Result: New tag "Personal" with blue color appears in the tag list

+9. **Tag Editing**
+   - Action: In tag management, click edit icon on "Work" tag, change color to red
+   - Expected Result: "Work" tag color updates to red in the tag list and on all associated tasks

+10. **Tag Deletion**
+    - Action: In tag management, click delete icon on "Personal" tag, confirm deletion
+    - Expected Result: "Personal" tag is removed from the tag list and from all tasks that had this tag

+11. **Background Color Customization**
+    - Action: Use the color picker in the bottom left to select a new background color
+    - Expected Result: Application background changes to the selected color

+12. **"Due Soon" Indicator**
+    - Action: Create a new task "Urgent meeting" with deadline set to 2 days from now
+    - Expected Result: "Urgent meeting" task appears in the list with a "Due Soon" indicator

 ### Backend Tests

-1. **GET /api/tasks**
+1. `GET /api/tasks`
-   - Input: GET request to /api/tasks
+   - Action: Send GET request to /api/tasks
-   - Expected Output: JSON array of all tasks
+   - Expected Result: JSON array of all tasks is returned
-   - Test: Use curl or Postman to send a GET request and verify the response

-2. **POST /api/tasks**
+2. `POST /api/tasks`
-   - Input: POST request with new task data
+   - Action: Send POST request to /api/tasks with new task data including tags
-   - Expected Output: JSON object with the new task's ID
+   - Expected Result: JSON object with the new task's ID is returned
-   - Test: Use curl or Postman to send a POST request with task data and verify the response

-3. **PUT /api/tasks/:id**
+3. `PUT /api/tasks/:id`
-   - Input: PUT request with updated task data
+   - Action: Send PUT request to /api/tasks/:id with updated task data including modified tags
+   - Expected Result: JSON object confirming the number of changes is returned

+4. `DELETE /api/tasks/:id`
+   - Action: Send DELETE request to /api/tasks/:id
-   - Expected Output: JSON object confirming the number of changes
+   - Expected Result: JSON object confirming the number of changes is returned

+5. `GET /api/tags`
+   - Action: Send GET request to /api/tags
+   - Expected Result: JSON array of all tags is returned

+6. `POST /api/tags`
+   - Action: Send POST request to /api/tags with new tag data
+   - Expected Result: JSON object with the new tag's ID, name, and color is returned

+7. `PUT /api/tags/:id`
-   - Test: Use curl or Postman to send a PUT request with updated task data and verify the response
+   - Action: Send PUT request to /api/tags/:id with updated tag data

-4. **DELETE /api/tasks/:id**
+   - Expected Result: JSON object confirming the number of changes is returned

+8. `DELETE /api/tags/:id`
-   - Input: DELETE request with task ID
+   - Action: Send DELETE request to /api/tags/:id
-   - Expected Output: JSON object confirming the number of changes
+   - Expected Result: JSON object confirming the number of changes is returned
-   - Test: Use curl or Postman to send a DELETE request with a task ID and verify the response

 ### Integration Tests

 1. **End-to-End Task Management**
-   - Test the full lifecycle of a task from creation to deletion
-   - Verify that frontend actions correctly interact with the backend API
+   - Action:
+     1. Create a task "Buy groceries" with "Shopping" tag
+     2. Edit it to add "Urgent" tag
+     3. Mark as complete
+     4. Duplicate the task
+     5. Delete the original task
+   - Expected Result:
+     1. Task is created with correct details
+     2. Task is updated with new tag
+     3. Task is marked as complete
+     4. A duplicate task appears with all details of the original
+     5. Original task is removed from the list, duplicate remains

 2. **Data Persistence**
-   - Create multiple tasks, refresh the page, and verify all tasks are still present
+   - Action: Create multiple tasks with various tags, refresh the page
+   - Expected Result: All previously created tasks and tags are still present and correctly displayed

-   - Test that task updates persist after page reloads
+3. **Tag Management Impact**
+   - Action:
+     1. Create two tasks with a "Work" tag
+     2. Edit the "Work" tag to change its color
+     3. Delete the "Work" tag
+   - Expected Result:
+     1. Both tasks show the "Work" tag
+     2. The color change is reflected on both tasks
+     3. The "Work" tag is removed from both tasks

-These test cases cover the core functionalities of the Personal Task Manager.
+These test cases cover the core functionalities of the Personal Task Manager, including task and tag operations, filtering, sorting, searching, and UI customization.
 They ensure that the application behaves correctly for various user interactions and API operations.